Introduction

 When there are internal candidates for a position, the committee must take great care not to engage in a false search, that is, a search with a predetermined outcome.
 Such a search is both unethical and violates federal laws.

-Depending on the number of qualified candidates which are expected to apply, the search committee may conduct preliminary interviews to further reduce the candidate pool down to the candidates who will be invited for campus interviews.
+Depending on the number of qualified candidates which are expected to apply, the Search Committee may conduct preliminary interviews to further reduce the candidate pool down to the candidates who will be invited for campus interviews.
 Preliminary interviews are commonly done via phone or video interview (Skype, Zoom, etc.).
 The modality used for the preliminary interviews should be consistent for all candidates.
 Prior to conducting phone or video interviews, there should be a decision as to how to appropriately evaluate the candidates during this round.
 Applicants who are invited to preliminary interviews should be dispositioned as “Preliminary Interview” in PageUp.
-If the applicant participated in a phone or Skype interview, but is no longer under consideration as a result, the candidate should be dispositioned in PageUp as “Preliminary Interview- No Longer Under Consideration.”
+If the applicant participated in a phone or skype interview but is no longer under consideration as a result, the candidate should be dispositioned in PageUp as “Preliminary Interview- No Longer Under Consideration.”
 An email will not be automatically sent to the candidate by moving them into this disposition so the record keeper should consult with the appointing authority or designee to determine how the candidate will be notified.

 The search committee develops a schedule of job-related questions which do not request information already available in the vita except in the form of clarification or explanation of vita information.
 The interview process requires careful planning to ensure that the questions are not directed toward eliciting information prohibited by law.
 Notes from the phone or video conversation are added to an applicant's file as documentation for the subsequent disposition of the application.
-Confidentiality about the applicant and reference materials must be maintained even after the search has been completed.
+Confidentiality about applicant and reference materials must be maintained even after the search has been completed.
 Unsolicited correspondence received that is not relevant to an applicant's qualifications for the job may be discarded by the search committee.

 For each round of interviews, there should be a reasonable effort to treat candidates consistently.
 “Consistently” in this context does not always equate to exactly alike.
 Instead, a committee should consider whether candidates are given similar opportunities to highlight their experiences and advance their candidacy.
-It would not be okay for half of the candidates to get two hours with the search committee and the other half only get 45 minutes with the search committee, as this could have a significant negative impact on those candidates getting less opportunity to interact with the committee.
+It would not be okay for half of the candidates to get 2 hours with the search committee and the other half only get 45 minutes with the search committee, as this could have a significant negative impact on those candidates getting less opportunity to interact with the committee.

 Likewise, significant absences of search committee members from interviews or other encounters with candidates can also have an adverse impact and should be avoided.